 - Sleep disorders

-There are many reasons people can succumb to substance abuse but the matter of fact is that it is a brain disease.
-The National Institute on Drug Abuse also recognizes addiction as a disease of the brain and so it makes sense that neurofeedback would be a helpful tool during recovery.
+The National Institute on Drug Abuse recognizes addiction as a disease of the brain and so it makes sense that Neurofeedback would be a helpful tool during recovery.

-By re-training the brain with neurofeedback therapy, our patients are able to find healthier ways to deal with their negative feelings.
+By re-training the brain with Neurofeedback Therapy, our patients are able to find healthier ways to deal with their negative feelings.
 They become proactive instead of reactive.
 In turn, they feel less inclined to rely on dangerous, addictive substances to “fix” how they’re feeling.
 This modality offers the opportunity for individuals to have a much easier time managing day-to-day life stressors, in early recovery and beyond.